basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 {"type":"counter", "value": <value>}
 ```

-Any good counter needs to decrement in addition to increment, and Riak
+For a counter to be useful, you need to be able to decrement it in
-counters allow you to do precisely that.
-Let's say that we hire an
+addition to incrementing it.
+Riak counters enable you to do precisely
-expert lawyer who manages to get a traffic ticket stricken from our
+that.
+Let's say that we hire an expert lawyer who manages to get one of
-record:
+our traffic tickets stricken from our record:

 ```java
 // Using the "trafficTickets" Location from above:
 CounterUpdate cu = new CounterUpdate(-1);
 UpdateCounter update = new UpdateCounter.Builder(trafficTickets, cu)
         .build();